ultimape/goliath/README.md

 As a number of people are seeking to leave the platform for greener pasture (*\*cough\** Mastodon *\*cough\**), this completely broken archive system is *unacceptable*.

-We seek to fix that.
+The goal is to fix that.

 **Problems with the Archive Include, but are not limited to:**
 * Images are not part of the archive, but are still stored on Twitter's image hosting service.